 ...Live our values and invest to build a diverse and inclusive culture within Puck.

 1. We are a partner.

 Each employer who works with us has different experiences and needs when it comes to creating a diverse and inclusive team.
 Our product is used across sectors – in technology, finance, healthcare, education, retail and more.
 Each organization we work with is thinking about diversity in a different way.
 We want to be a partner in that work.
 We want to empower our employers and partners in their pursuit of diverse teams and inclusive hiring processes.
 We work to empower your organizational initiatives to support diversity, inclusion and equity.

 2. Our mission is to enable people to find work.

 Puck’s mission is to empower people to find work.
 We serve the job seeker.
 We succeed when you succeed.

-We are also building a benefits estimator for individuals to know what public resources are available to her.
+We are also have built a benefits estimator for individuals to know what public resources are available to her.
 We recognize that so many of the people who need these tools are marginalized, and when employed, often experience a wage gap.
 For Hispanic women, this means they earn $0.54 for every $1.00 earned by white, non-Hispanic men.2

 We are building tools to empower people to support themselves, even before the interview process starts.
 Because, we know that everyone who applies for a job isn’t at the same starting line.
 Our investment in resources for job seekers is an investment in getting people to that starting line in the first place.

 3. We celebrate people’s stories and identities.